 Examples for First law of Thermodynamics

-If we heat a liquid in a pot, after a few time we can see the expand of the volume of the liquid.
-This expand of the volume occurs due to the work done by the system.
-Again, before the expanding of liquid, the molecules of the liquid become more energetic.
+If we heat a liquid in a pot, after a few times we can see the expansion of the volume of the liquid.
+This expansion of the volume occurs due to the work done by the system.
+Again, before the expansion of liquid, the molecules of the liquid become more energetic.
 That means the kinetic energy of the molecules increases.
 This rises the internal energy of the system.